wanghu5192000/scoreRankAPI/README.md

 # scoreRankAPI
-a tiny restful api to store and rank customer scores concurrently
+a tiny restful api to store and rank customer scores concurrently, it is my answer to an interview task.